ID 119331345 © Airborne77 | Dreamstime.com

 10. Brown rice

-Some of the health benefits of eating more selenium foods include:
+Most people get enough selenium from their diets.
+Some of the health benefits of eating enough selenium foods include:

 - Improving cognitive function.
-Higher intake of selenium is associated with lower rates of cognitive decline.
+Low intake of selenium is associated with higher rates of cognitive decline.

 - Boosting immune system activity.
-Adding more selenium to your daily diet can help promote optimal immune function.
+Adding more selenium to your daily diet may help promote optimal immune function.

 - Reducing cancer risk.
-Selenium intake has been associated with reduced risk for several types of cancers.[1,2]
+Low levels of selenium intake have been associated with increased risk for several types of cancers.[[1,2]

 - Improving fertility.
-Higher selenium levels may protect against infertility.
+Low selenium levels may increase the risk of infertility

 Each day, you should get the recommended daily allowance for selenium, which is 55 mcg (micrograms) per day for adults.

 For an idea of how much selenium is in the above foods, brazil nuts contain 777% of the daily value of selenium, with 544 mcg selenium per serving.
-Tuna has 92 mcg per serving, halibut has 47 mcg per serving, chicken has 22 mcg per serving, an a large egg has 15 mcg.
+Tuna has 92 mcg per serving, halibut has 47 mcg per serving, chicken has 22 mcg per serving, a large egg has 15 mcg.

-The upper tolerable intake level (the most you should consume safely) is 400 mcg per day for adults.
-There are risks associated with having too much selenium in your diet, so you don’t want to overdo it.
+Too much selenium can cause diarrhea, irritability ,brittle hair or nails, and other symptoms.
+Extremely high levels can lead to serious health problems including heart and kidney failure.
 Researchers have suspicions that too much selenium can raise the risk for type 2 diabetes.
 So limit your intake of those foods with a lot of selenium in them, like brazil nuts and tuna.

 Work with a doctor who can monitor your levels to make sure they are in the recommended range and don’t get too high.